Small Business Jargon Decoder

 In English, Please

-Core values are the non-negotiable beliefs that shape everything your business does.
-They’re like your company’s moral compass, influencing how you interact with customers, treat employees, and even make tough decisions.
+Core values are a set of vital, timeless principles that define your identity and guide your actions.
+They’re like your company’s moral compass, helping you make tough decisions and influencing how you interact with customers and employees.
 Think of them as the everyday principles that define your business’s character.

 Do Small Businesses Really Need Core Values?